hrbrmstr/include-in-pkgs/README.md

 R code/files that are meant to be *copied into new packages* (i.e. this repo is not a pkg just files with code) to both reduce dependencies in general but also reduce dependencies on compiled code.

+Unless otherwise noted in a comment near a function, these are all implemented in base R.

 The compiled code equivalents are (generally) faster than these and most of them also have more robust features.
 Basically: use these components if they cover your use-cases *and* if the benefits of a thinner dependency stack outweigh the performance penalty costs.

 Contributions can be made via PR or issues.